Edit your site's fonts, colors, and page layout.

 To open site styles:

-- Open the page you want to style.
+- Click the page you want to style.
 For site-wide features like footers, open any page.
 For collection items, open any collection item of that type (like a blog post or product item).

-- Return to the Home menu, click Design, then click Site styles.
+- Click Website in the top-left of the Pages panel, click Design, then click Site styles.

 - In the Site styles panel, click any tweak to make changes.